bartekpacia/garden/posts/my-journey-to-google-io-2024.md

 # Wrapping up

-I feel happy and grateful that I could experience everything what I did during those few days.
-I met old friends, and made new ones.
+I feel happy and grateful that I could experience everything I did during those few days.

 For me, the Bay Area is the most beautiful place in the world.
 I enjoyed every minute of being there, and I hope to come back sooner than later.